jpedro/jpedro.github.io/.posts/companies.md

 As the company grows (revenue, profits, people) top management tends to be pulled more onto the business side of things.
 Strategic Innovation, Vision And Values.
-Cool stuuf like these.
+Cool stuff like these.
 They get less involved in the mundane implementation details and people doing it.

 The middle age of middle managers inexorably arrives.